 The traditional DB skull crusher is a tremendous tricep-builder because it provides heavy free-weight tension while ensuring that both of your triceps receive similar amounts of work.

 While dumbbell skull crushers undoubtedly provide an intense, muscle growth-stimulating stretch, they don’t offer much in the way of resistance at the top of the rep as your elbows approach lockout.

 You can remedy this suboptimal strength curve by adding bands to your DB skull crushers, which you can do by hooking your band under the bench or, for even more tension (because bands get heavier the further you stretch them), connecting it to an anchor point further away.

-Now, with the addition of a resistance band, not only will your triceps get that all-important eccentric stretch, but they'll also receive an intense peak contraction as you lock out your elbows.
+Now, with combined free weight and band tricep exercises, not only will your triceps get that all-important eccentric stretch, but they’ll also receive an intense peak contraction as you lock out your elbows.